Most one-on-one meetings suck (if they happen at all).

 Each scenario above is enough to tank someone’s mood.
 Mood is contagious.
 A single bad mood can infect an entire team, and left unresolved, sour the entire workplace.

-There are two simple steps that will transform your one-on-ones, and help you head off problems before they blindside you.
+Better one-on-ones can help you head off problems before they blindside you.

+Focus.
 Prevent disrespectful distractions by silencing your phone and email.
 A one-on-one meeting is a precious moment of connection.
 Connection requires full attention.

 Ask open ended questions.
 Maximize listening.